appsquickly/typhoon/README.md

 # Reports

-The following reports are published by our build server after each commit.
+* The following reports are published by our build server after each commit.
 (We use something a little more comprehensive than Travis - if you'd like the scripts, we'd be happy to share).
+* The current status of the CI build is not related to the tagged releases that we publish and push to CocoaPods.
+These are stable.
+* Test Failures typically indicate a bug that has been flagged, but not yet fixed.
+* By policy we maintain more than 90% test coverage.

 ![Build Status](http://www.typhoonframework.org/docs/latest/build-status.png?q=123)